 New Orleans has many reasons to be thankful.
-Live Oaks, Mardi Gras Indians, Coliseum Square, Holy Cross architecture, Irma Thomas and Blue Plate mayonnaise to name just a few.
+Live Oaks, Mardi Gras Indians, constant live music, historic architecture, and world-renowned craft cocktails to name just a few.
 But the city is especially grateful come the third week in November.
 Then, New Orleans’ homes and restaurants fill with family and friends to celebrate Thanksgiving.
 When it comes to a bountiful meal, New Orleans does it right.

 The best home away from home on this holiday is New Orleans.
 No city cares more about good eating, after all.